Skip to content

 Benchmarks

-benchmarks/loopsum.tpr and benchmarks/fib.tpr use the typed AOT path (explicit : int return type) for native LLVM i64 codegen.
+benchmarks/fib.tpr uses the typed AOT path (explicit : int return type) for native LLVM i64 codegen.
+The recursion depth is read from an env var so LLVM can’t partially evaluate the result at compile time.

 Hot-path optimisations applied: